The Ketogenic Diet without a Gallbladder

 1.)
 Bile Healthy Foods:

-Ginger is a carminative herb and one of the best foods for producing stomach acid (15).
+Ginger is a carminative herb and one of the best foods for producing stomach acid and bile (15).
 Adding apple cider vinegar to your meals and beverages can help thin bile for efficient flow from the liver.
 Artichokes stimulate bile production in the liver and increase its flow into the intestines (16).

 Add plenty of sour foods into your diet like lemons and limes to improve your tolerance of fats.
 These citrus fruits cleanse the liver and thin bile for improved digestion and nutrient absorption.
-Fermented vegetables and drinks such as coconut water kefir are excellent for improving digestive juice production.
+Fermented vegetables and drinks such as a low-carb coconut water kefir are excellent for improving digestive juice production.

 Fibrous vegetables and fermented foods and beverages are excellent to stimulate a healthy digestive system and prevent the overgrowth of intestinal bacteria that can lead to digestive disturbances (18).
 Celery and cucumbers are great low carb foods that naturally contain sodium, vitamins B and C and trace minerals for liver health.